-Sweeter in taste than white potatoes, a medium sized sweet potatoes contains 2 grams of protein and contain more vitamin A and C than their white counterparts.
+Sweeter in taste than white potatoes, a medium-sized sweet potato contains 2 grams of protein and contains more vitamin A and C than their white counterparts.
 Though the skin of sweet potatoes is often discarded, it’s rich in antioxidants and can be eaten along with the rest of the potato!

 12. Chia Seeds

 Originating in Mexico and South America, chia seeds are now incorporated into diets worldwide because of their nutrient density.
 There are 5 grams of protein per 2 tablespoons serving size.
 Chia seeds are rich in antioxidants, fiber, healthy omega-3 fats, and magnesium, making them a great addition to your meal or smoothie.
 You can even combine them with water or nut milk to make a chia seed pudding.